MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/product-integration/8.0/datapower-as-authorization-server.md

 To use DataPower as the authorization server, deploy the provided pattern to your DataPower appliance and configure {{ site.data.keys.mf_server }} to interact with DataPower as the authorization server, as outlined in the following procedure.

 > Note: When using DataPower as the authorization server, configure client applications to connect to the DataPower appliance instead of connecting directly to {{ site.data.keys.mf_server }}.
-For example, in an iOS application, set the **wlServerHost** and **wlServerPort** properties in **mfpclient.plist** to the host IP address and port of the DataPower appliance.
-If you are using a self-signed SSL certificate for DataPower, you also need to import this certificate into the client application.
+For example, in an iOS application, set the **host** and **port** properties in [**mfpclient.plist**]({{ site.baseurl }}/tutorials/en/foundation/8.0/application-development/sdk/ios/#mfpclientplist) to the host IP address and port of the DataPower appliance.
+If you are using a self-signed SSL certificate for DataPower, you also need to import this certificate into the client application.[

 ## Pattern restrictions
 {: #pattern-restrictions }